THE TEN WORDS

 Paul answers these objections after stating in Rom 6:14 that we are not under law but under grace: "What then?
 Shall we sin (transgress God's commandments) because we are not under law but under grace?
 Certainly not!
 (Rom 6:15).

-An example of legal differentiation between Israelites and Gentiles under the Old Covenant is that of slavery.
+An example of legal differentiation between Israelites and Gentiles under the Old Covenant concerns slavery.
 Exodus 21:2 states "If you buy a Hebrew slave, he shall serve six years; and in the seventh he shall go out free".
 However, Gentile slaves could be kept for life and even be passed down as an inheritance: "Moreover you may buy the children of the strangers who dwell among you, and their families who are with you, which they beget in your land; and they shall become your property.
 And you may take them as an inheritance for your children after you, to inherit them as a possession; they shall be your permanent slaves.
 But regarding your brethren, the children of Israel, you shall not rule over one another with rigor" (Lev 25:45-46).

-Another law that displays this differentiation is Deut 14:21 "You shall not eat anything that dies of itself; you may give it to the alien who is within your gates, that he may eat it, or you may sell it to a foreigner; for you are a holy people to the Lord your God".
+Another law that displays this differentiation is Deut 14:21: "You shall not eat anything that dies of itself; you may give it to the alien who is within your gates, that he may eat it, or you may sell it to a foreigner; for you are a holy people to the Lord your God".

 The Kingdom of God